karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/Archspire.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_nh4bwS7CMYvLpRW7TCbQXrw8rT-cdCGYY) | [Spotify](https://open.spotify.com/album/5lWIRgkSy5WWOMrZ7xxygH)

 You know exactly what you are in for with Archspire.
 This record never lets up for a single moment and I am here for it.
-Tech death to the extreme, this is yet another perfect example of why they are one of the best there is at doing the damn thing...
+Tech death to the extreme, this is yet another perfect example of why they are one of the best there is at doing the damn thing.

 ## 19.)
 Ghost Bath - Self Loather
 ![](/images/2022-01-27-my-favorite-records-of-2021/GhostBath.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_k6kQdVZir1UngkqrvmCzDRZ8yzaeMXyOo) | [Spotify](https://open.spotify.com/album/0UjZZgoxPxKn6AF5RteViO)

 I loved Starmourner and I love this record.
 Dennis Mikula's screams are wonderfully terrifying.
-This is a fantastic atmospheric black metal record and a great introduction to this band, though I would recommend starting with Moonlover and going forward if you're interested in their progression.
+This is a fantastic atmospheric black metal record and a great introduction to this band, although I would recommend starting with Moonlover and going forward if you're interested in their progression.

 ## 18.)
 Sunless - Ylem
 ![](/images/2022-01-27-my-favorite-records-of-2021/Sunless.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_mxT01KpTjaJNywSab1z_-pejSbN8I55wo) | [Spotify](https://open.spotify.com/album/0xGizCqOV2zrTaOfOrfiIx)

 Dissonant death metal from Minnesota.
-This *rules*, and another fine example of fantastic bass playing in an extreme metal format.
+This *rules*, and another fine example of stellar bass playing in an extreme metal format.

 ## 17.)
 Knocked Loose - A Tear In The Fabric of Life
 ![](/images/2022-01-27-my-favorite-records-of-2021/KnockedLoose.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_kO39L4uKBUre9s4WLHQj-P9LONy0hG3rY) | [Spotify](https://open.spotify.com/album/2Tm8ZMDLg4DVijCkvhKxJl)

-I still remember vividly the day this film was released.
+I still remember vividly the day this [film](https://www.youtube.com/watch?v=70cXs8hht_Q) was released.
 I'm not a huge Knocked Loose fan, but I am familiar with their catalog and enjoyed A Different Shade of Blue.
 This EP is just about as perfect of a release as you can get.
-I loved the film, too.
 This also lands on my list of best EPs of all time, phenomenal record.
-Check out the [film](https://www.youtube.com/watch?v=70cXs8hht_Q) that accompanies the EP if you haven't yet.
+Check out the film that accompanies the EP if you haven't yet, it's as good as the record.

 ## 16.)
 Suffering Hour - The Cyclic Reckoning
 ![](/images/2022-01-27-my-favorite-records-of-2021/SufferingHour.jpg)